 These best power supply calculator tools are pretty accurate in predicting your PC power requirements or consumption.
 But my general advice is to get a +100W higher power supply over the recommended PSU suggested by these PSU calculators.
-This will also future proof your PC if you want to upgrade to a higher graphics card or install more components in future for gaming or other purpose.
+This will also future-proof your PC if you want to upgrade to a higher graphics card or install more components in the future for gaming or another purpose.

 A Word on PSU Wattage and 12V Rail Current

-Wattage is generally the most preferred criteria when choosing a PSU for your computer.
-But there is even more important thing than Wattage, that you must keep in mind when choosing a PSU, which is the amount of current present on the 12V Rail.
-This is because it is the one that supply power to all the most important components of your computer that includes your motherboard, processor, graphics card, case fans, hard drives.
+Wattage is generally the most preferred criterion when choosing a PSU for your computer.
+But there is an even more important thing than Wattage, that you must keep in mind when choosing a PSU, which is the amount of current present on the 12V Rail.
+This is because it is the one that supplies power to all the most important components of your computer that including your motherboard, processor, graphics card, case fans, and hard drives.
 So, having a good amount of current on your 12V rail is very important.
-For a 400W PSU it should be 30A, 40A for 500W PSU and so on.
-Cheap and unbranded power supplies generally have lower amount of current on 12V rail, so you should avoid them completely.
+For a 400W PSU, it should be 30A, 40A for 500W PSU, and so on.
+Cheap and unbranded power supplies generally have a lower amount of current on 12V rail, so you should avoid them completely.